 Proposal 2: RAN4 to consider system level simulations to derive the new emission requirements.
 (R4-2504343, Qualcomm)

-Proposal 3: RAN4 to consider the simulation assumptions in this clause and agree to use them as reference for the simulation evaluation work.
+Proposal 3: Define a Coupling Loss approach, similar to the legacy MCL approach, where we discuss the possible range on the 95th-99th percentile of the Coupling Loss CDF, instead of the minimum value.
 (R4-2504267, Ericsson)